posit-dev/snowflakeauth/tests/testthat/_snaps/config.md

       snowflake_connection(.config_dir = dir)
     Condition
       Error in `snowflake_connection()`:
       !
-The default connection is missing.
-      i Try defining a [default] section in './connections.toml'.
+An `account` parameter is required when './connections.toml' is missing or empty. i Pass `account` or define a [] section with an account field in './connections.toml'.

 ---